I won't tire you with excuses for my absence, but I haven't been sitting idle eating bon bons.

 now.

-life of its own.
+The Cropped Vero sweater is flowing off of the needles with a life of its own.
 The sleeves are a k1, p1 rib with a k2 tossed in.
 I don't know as how it's worth the effort - it hardly makes a difference on the RS of the fabric.
 Ah well.

 I finished the vest for Elise & I'm going to start on a 2nd version with more masculine colours.
 It's going to be wonderful!!
 She also gave me this yarn to work into a shawl/scarf.